cobbler/cobbler/docs/cobbler-conf.rst

 pxe_just_once
 =============
-If this setting is set to 1, cobbler systems that pxe boot will request at the end of their installation to toggle the ``--netboot-enabled`` record in the cobbler system record.
+If this setting is set to 1, Cobbler systems that pxe boot will request at the end of their installation to toggle the ``--netboot-enabled`` record in the Cobbler system record.
 This eliminates the potential for a PXE boot loop if the system is set to PXE first in it's BIOS order.
 Enable this if PXE is first in your BIOS boot order, otherwise leave this disabled.
 See the manpage for ``--netboot-enabled``.